ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+eautiful handsaws tho.so that.do
+^VVoek that Js honest and brave tfndtrue,
+Moment by moment the long day through.
+I Beautiful feet are tliose that go
+On kindly ministries to and fro­
+Down lowliest way, if God wills so.
+Beautiful shoulders arc those that bear
+Ceaseless burdens of homely care
+With patient gaace and daily prayer.
+i Beautiful lives are tipse that bless ?
+Silent rivers of happiness,
-Whose hidden fountain but few may guess.
+1 Whose hidden fountain but few may guess.
 Beautiful twilight, at set of sun,
 Beautiful goal, with races well won,
 Beautiful rest, uid. work well done.